Advanced Academic Preparation

 Apply to Advanced Academic Preparation

 Current ALP students must have reached ALP level 6 to be considered for admission.

-New students must submit a minimum TOEFL score of 72 (iBT) with minimum of 18 in each of writing and speaking, or 5.0 IELTS with a minimum of 5.0 in both writing and speaking.
+New students must submit a minimum TOEFL score of 72 (iBT) with minimum of 18 in both writing and speaking, or 5.0 IELTS with a minimum of 5.0 in both writing and speaking.

 On arrival all new students must also sit for the ALP Essay Exam.
 Those whose scores fall below ALP level 6 must take the ALP Intensive course at the appropriate level, given at the same dates as the AAP course (Session B+C).

 Successful applicants will be placed into AAP classes based on their ALP level and TOEFL score.
 Students will be placed with others of similar ability.

 To submit your official TOEFL score, please request that ETS send your TOEFL score report directly to the ALP admissions office, using DI Code: 2594, "Undergrad."

 Applicants must apply online.
 Only applications submitted from the ALP Web site are accepted.